peteroupc/peteroupc.github.io/randomgendoc.md

      |  wiener(self, st, en, step=1.0, mu=0.0, sigma=1.0)
      |      Generates random variates following a Wiener
      |      process (Brownian motion).
 Each element of the return
-     |      value contains a time stamp and a random variate in that order.
+     |      value contains a timestamp and a random variate in that order.
      |
      |  zero_or_one(self, px, py)
      |      Returns 1 at probability px/py, 0 otherwise.